alabiibrahim/Business-Sales-Intelligence-Report/README.md

 -  Get data from source
 -  Load to Excel
--  Clean and transform with Excel
+-  Clean and transform data with Excel - Power Query and DAX.
--  Visualizations using Excel customized charts
+-  Visualizations using Excel customized charts.
--  Generate Insights
+-  Share Insights.
--  Give recommendations
+-  Give recommendations .

 ## Data Cleaning